hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 269 + 202 FTR - but many of these are duplicates and have full text in other databases.
 Checking this now.

 I have coded HE in 2020, and searched all FTR, noting whether they are HE in the Excel sheet but not yet EN.
 I need to think about how I go about getting that into 2020.
 Option 1 is to add it in to EN to the Research Notes field (where the manual review of abstracts/titles is), but that field isn't exported with RIS.
 Can I make it so?
 Test with empty 2020 project.
+Moved Research Notes field into N1 field in EN, then exported the Scopus-RISPDF file to .mex.
+Then blank project and imported the RISPDF.mex Then, imported the updated EN-Scopus RIS and PDFs.
+Result? crash Try creating a second empty thenmerge.
+Scopus brught in 1944 references and 511 attachments [screen shot on desktop].
+Nope. this won't import and replace records I have updated.
+Export/i,port seems to be best thest option.
+Worked but lots of clicking.